aflacc/ProjectFNF/README.md

 ![Logo](https://u.cubeupload.com/Aflac/ProjectFNF.png)

-*Kade Engine by cooler :sunglasses:*
+*Kade Engine but cooler :sunglasses:*

+> ProjectFNF is a engine for Friday Night Funkin' designed to be flexable.
+It contains a few quality of life enhancements along with a whole wiki which can help the user make their own mod.